 Fleetwood Docks Today

-Fish processing is mainly carried out in the nearby Sidings/Copse Road area.
+Fish processing is carried out there and in the nearby Sidings/Copse Road area.
 A number of companies are based there, employing several hundred people in processing all kinds of fish and shellfish.

 The docks at Fleetwood are managed by Associated British Ports (ABP).